How to Restrict WordPress Posts for Specific Dates

 3- Restrict all WordPress posts by date or date range

-Maybe you don’t want to restrict all your posts, but just some individual posts.
 In that case, you don’t need to apply a global condition; instead, you need to edit the restrictions for each post.

 Go to Posts and open the post you want to restrict.